- National Bunion Day

 I’ve heard about minimally invasive bunion surgery that can be done whilst awake, and under which you can walk soon after surgery.
-What are your thoughts on that type surgery – is it successful even for severe bunions?
+What are your thoughts on that type of surgery – is it successful even for severe bunions?
 Is it possible to avoid surgery for severe bunions, or does delaying only make things worst?
 Do you recommend surgery on both feet at the same time?

-Minimally invasive surgery (MIS) is becoming increasingly popular with patients, it is offered more frequently in private practice.
+Minimally Invasive Surgery (MIS) is becoming increasingly popular with patients, it is offered more frequent in private practice.
 Special training is required.
 Operations are performed through a smaller skin incision and visualisation is aided by the use of intra-operative X-rays.
 Patients are attracted to this type of surgery by the promise of smaller, more cosmetic scars and a quicker return to work and activities.
 What we must not forget is that skin and bone healing times remain the same regardless of the size of the incision made.
 Procedures are technically more challenging due to a lack of visibility.
 There are also limitations in the amount of correction achievable and the ability to stabilise the bone fragments adequately with screws or wires whilst they heal.
 Post-operative complication rates appear to be slightly higher with MIS.
 There remains much debate as to whether there is a place for MIS bunion surgery, so Iʼm afraid the jury is still out!

 Bunion surgery can be performed while the patient is awake and this is common practice in the field of Podiatric Surgery.
 Anaesthetic is injected behind your knee or around your ankle to selectively numb the foot only (local anaesthetic).
 Patients do not have to watch the operation and you can listen to music or chat to a member of staff during the procedure which generally lasts a maximum of an hour.